 Provisioning is difficult from here, with the nearest shop quite a hike.
 For serious provisioning you will need to get a bus or taxi to Sainsbury's in Mengham.
 There are a couple of pubs within easy strolling distance.

 We've already run through the approaches to Northney Marina, which is based in the north of Hayling Island, and adjacent to the bridge that connects this island to the mainland at Langstone Village.

 This MDL Marina is available at all states of the tide, but in common with many of their marinas no dedicated visitors berths are allocated.
 Getting a berth in here will be subject to residents being away.
 Telephone the Marina on 023 9246 6321, or call up on VHF channel 80 to check the situation before approaching too closely.
 Link to website below:

-Charges here are a fairly steep £3.80 per metre per night for a 10m boat ( that includes electricity), with short stays at £9.25 All the usual MDL facilities, including tight security are available here.
+Charges here are a fairly steep £4.40per metre per night for a 10m boat ( that includes electricity), with short stays at £10.45 All the usual MDL facilities, including tight security are available here.
 Water and electricity on the pontoons, showers, toilets and laundry ashore.
 Diesel and bottled gas available.

-For the boat there is a travel lift and hard standing, the chandlery outlet has gone.
+For the boat there is a travel lift and hard standing, and a new chandlery.